Information-Theoretic Limits of Quantum Learning via Data Compression: Results

-Before presenting our result, let us first briefly formalise our discussions of quantum learning theory, and how the above results can be useful there.
-As mentioned above, one of the most popular formalisms for a theory of learning is Probably Approximately Correct (PAC) learning.
+Before presenting our result, let us first briefly formalise our discussions of quantum learning theory.
+One of the most popular formalisms for a theory of learning is Probably Approximately Correct (PAC) learning.
 In PAC learning, one considers a \emph{concept class}, usually Boolean functions, $\mathcal{C} \subseteq \mathcal{F}_n := \{ f | f : \{0,1\}^n \xrightarrow{} \{0,1\} \}$.
 For a given concept (given Boolean function to be learned), $c\in \mathcal{C}$, the goal of a PAC learner is to output a `hypothesis', $h$, which is `probably approximately' correct.
 In other words, the learner can output a hypothesis which agrees with the output of chosen function almost always.
 In order to be a `PAC learner for a concept class', the learner must be able to do this \emph{for all} $c \in \mathcal{C}$.
 In this process, learners are given access to an oracle\footnote{Formally, this is a \emph{random example oracle} for the concept class under the distribution, $O = \mathsf{PEX}(c, D)$.
 The type of oracle the learner has access to may make the learning problem more or less difficult.}, $O$, which outputs a sample from a distribution, $x \sim D$, along with the corresponding concept evaluation (the label) at that datapoint, $c(x)$.
 It is also important to distinguish between distribution-dependent learning, where $D$ is fixed, and distribution-free learning, where $D$ is arbitrary.

 Now, we can formally define a PAC learner.
 Given a target concept class $\mathcal{C}$, a distribution $D$ and $\epsilon, \delta \in [0,1]$, for any $c \in \mathcal{C}$ a $(\epsilon, \delta, D)$-PAC learner outputs a hypothesis $h$ such that